-Missing information and/or missing documents will only be accepted as hard copies, in-person, by mail, or by fax.
+Missing information and/or missing documents will only be accepted by email.
 The CCHA will not accept missing information over the phone.

 When the family submits the RTA and proposed lease, the CCHA will also review the terms of the RTA for consistency with the terms of the proposed lease.